thuluong249/HW12-Emplyee-Tracker/README.md

 # 📝🔖 Description 📝🔖

-Emloyee tracker is an application that allows user to manage their employees in a content managerment system.
+Employee tracker is an application that allows user to manage their employees in a content managerment system.
 The user can also view and manage all the departments, roles and employee.

 # 🔗 Link